peteroupc/peteroupc.github.io/colorgen.md

 For a detailed overview on phenomena involving human color vision, see section 9 of Kirk, R., "Standard Colour Spaces", [**FilmLight Technical Note**](https://www.filmlight.ltd.uk/support/documents/other/legacy_tl.php), version 4.0, 2004-2018.</small>

-<small><sup id=Note5>(5)</sup> Standing for long, medium, and short wavelength, respectively.
-It's not quite accurate to speak of "red", "green", and "blue" cones, respectively.</small>

-<small><sup id=Note6>(6)</sup> The light-dark signal is roughly the sum of the three cone responses; the red/green signal is roughly the M response minus the L response; and the blue/yellow signal is roughly the sum of the M and L responses minus the S response.
+<small><sup id=Note6>(6)</sup> For example, the light&ndash;dark signal is roughly the sum of the three cone responses.
 The theory of opponent colors is largely due to E. Hering's work and was reconciled with the three-cone theory around the mid-20th century (for example, through work by Hurvich and Jameson).</small>

 <small><sup id=Note7>(7)</sup> For information on how defective color vision can be simulated, see "[**Color Blindness Simulation Research**](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".</small>